opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 </td>
 <td>

-Controls whether reviewers can see task data fields that are not referenced by the labeling interface.
-Disable to reduce noise and focus on fields used in labeling.
+If reviewers can view the Data Manager, this setting will hide unused columns from them.

+Unused Data Manager columns are columns that contain data that is not being used in the labeling configuration.

+For example, you may include meta or system data that you want to view as part of a project, but you don’t necessarily want to expose that data to reviewers.

 </td>
 </tr>